TDR-VOID/Smart-Tracking-Seal/README.md

 ## User Benefits
 - **Easy Data Handle**
   - Truck information, driver details, and item specifics can be easily managed and viewed using the cloud database.
-  - Track multiple locks using the mobile app
+  - Track multiple locks using the mobile app.
   <br />
 - **Security and Privacy**
   - Secure Cloud Storage